-# Sample Hyperliquid Policies
+# Sample Hyperliquid Policy rules

 This page guides you through configuring [policy](/user-guide/policies) to create